xT0mR0x/doks/content/en/blog/loganalysis/index.md

 ----------

 <br><br>
-The assessment was to create a report that will look over the activity and outline a strategy to prevent similar events.
-I needed to use various tools and techniques to review the logs, develop a comprehensive security policy, and make recommendations.
+The assessment was to create a report that will look over a malicious activity and outline a strategy to prevent similar events.
+I had to use various tools and techniques to review the logs, develop a comprehensive security policy, and make recommendations.

-👉 You will find all of the logs and help you might need [here](https://github.com/LGOG/Masterschool/tree/Final-Task)
+You will find all of the logs and help you might need 👉 [here](https://github.com/LGOG/Masterschool/tree/Final-Task)

-👉 There is also a TryHackMe room for this assessment [here](https://tryhackme.com/room/finalassessment)
+There is also a TryHackMe room for this assessment 👉 [here](https://tryhackme.com/room/finalassessment)
 <br><br>

 --------------------------------------------------------------